 In 2012 'bike and ride' buses were first introduced.
 They were very successful and so the Bike Bus service is again being provided during the summer of 2014.
 The route 800 service is run by Stagecoach Cumbria as part of the GoLakes Travel sustainable transport programme.
 The hourly services in each direction run from May until September, although only at weekends and on bank holidays between May and July and during the month of September.
 For six weeks from mid-July until the end of August, the bike bus service is provided daily.

 Specially-converted buses, that are able to carry up to 12 bikes and riders, travel along the A591 from Windermere Railway Station to the Whinlatter Forest Visitor Centre.
 The route 800 buses stop at Kelsick Road in Ambleside, Brockhole, Windermere train station, Bowness-on-Windermere Pier, Fell Foot Park, Newby Bridge, Lakeland Motor Museum and Lakeside & Havethwaite Railway.
 Download Bike Bus Timetable.
-New leaflets 'Rides from the Bike Bus' (see links on left hand side of page) and 'Days out from the Bike Bus' are being made available in 2013.
+New leaflets 'Rides from the Bike Bus' (see links on left hand side of page) and 'Days out from the Bike Bus' are now available.
 Here's a BBC Video news report.

 Cycling in the Lake District & Cumbria - Your Guide 2 The Lake District